lindhor/geoportal-server-catalog-wiki/Other-Configurations-For-Geoportal.md

  * Set allow to "true" to enable add tags and set fields.
 By enabling it, administrator/owner will be able to add tags (comma separated) for metadata, and add custom JSON fields to the metadata.
  * Set adminOnly to "true" make the option only available to administrators.

- ### To add posting processing when harvesting metadata
+ ### To enable metadata translation when publishing metadata
  (available from 2.6.1)
-This option enable post processing when harvesting metadata, for example, when harvesting a dublin core metadata, instead of saving as dublin core format, you have have the metadata to be translated and saved in iso format instead.
+This option enable metadata translation when publishing metadata, for example, when upload/harvesting a dublin core metadata, instead of saving as dublin core format directly, you can have the metadata translated to iso and saved it in iso format instead.

  * Open geoportal\WEB-INF\classes\metadata\js\evaluator.js
- * Uncomment     //toKnownXslt: "metadata/xslt/qualifiedDCToISO19139v1.0.xslt" for dc and oai_dc.
+ * Uncomment     //toKnownXslt: "metadata/xslt/qualifiedDCToISO19139v1.0.xslt" in the dc and oai_dc section.

   ### To show custom links
   (available from 2.6.1)
-This option enable custom links (e.g. zip, ftp, website, download, etc.) to be shown instead of just "links"
+This option enable custom links (e.g. thumbnail, project metadata, granules, ftp_download, http_download, etc.) to be shown separately for iso metadata instead of just one "links" in search results

  * Open geoportal\app\context\app-config.js
  * Set the following parameter to desired value: